duarteocarmo/duarteocarmo.com/content/posts/100-retrospectiva-#6.md

 ## Watching

 **[Everything We Got Wrong About Research-Plan-Implement](https://www.youtube.com/watch?v=YwZR6tc7qYg)**: Loved this one.
-Talks about how engineers are tackling larger codebases.
+On how to tackle codebases with agents.
 Some interesting mentions of: _"Hey - we let the agent rip, and actually regretted it.
 Then we went back, and thought about how to do it properly"_.
-Agents are going to eat software.
-But we are still learning how to deal with it.
-Exciting times!
+Agents are are likely to eat software, but we are still learning how to deal with it.

-**[Living in the Matrix](https://www.youtube.com/watch?v=Pdp3p23P-TI) - Casey Neistat**: As always, from the master, extremely relatable.
+**[Living in the Matrix](https://www.youtube.com/watch?v=Pdp3p23P-TI) - Casey Neistat**: From the master, extremely relatable.
 I also feel like chasing the green quadrant every time.
 But maybe the other 3 are a necessary evil.

 The flight attendant is about to come by and scream at me for not closing my laptop.
 See you next month!